Polar coordinate lattice Boltzmann modeling of compressible flows

 Besides the standard LB framework, the other way to formulate LB for high speed flows is to use the Finite-Difference (FD) scheme to calculate the temporal and spatial derivatives of the distribution function.
 In 1997 Cao et al \cite{Cao1997} proposed to use the FD scheme to improve the numerical stability and apply nonuniform grids in the LB method.
 In the past decade, Tsutahara, Watari and Kataoka \cite{Kataoka2004a,Kataoka2004b,Watari2003,Watari2004,Watari2007} proposed several nice FDLB models for the Euler and Navier-Stokes equations, where the discretizations in the space and in particle velocity are separated.
 In 2005 Xu \cite{Xu2005PRE,Xu2005EPL} extended the idea to handle binary fluids.
 However, similar to the case of standard LB models, these FDLB schemes only work for subsonic flows.
-For modeling and simulating high speed compressible flows, especially those with shocks, many attempts and considerable progress have been achieved \cite{XGL1,XGL3,XGL2,Review2012,Li2004,XuPan2007, XuGan2008CTP,XuGan2008PhysA,XuGan2011CTP,LB2KHI2011,LB2MPhase2011PRE,LB2MPhase2011EPL,LB2MPhase2012FrontPhys, XuChen2009,MRT2010EPL,XuChen2010,MRT2011CTP,MRT2011PLA,XuChen2011,MRT2011TAML}.
+Physical simulation and practical application are the goals of LB method \cite{XGL1,XGL2,XGL3,LB2MPhase2011PRE,LB2MPhase2012EPL,LB2MPhase2012FrontPhys, XuPan2007,XuGan2008CTP,XuGan2008PhysA,XuGan2011CTP,LB2KHI2011,XuChen2009, MRT2010EPL,XuChen2010,MRT2011CTP,MRT2011PLA,XuChen2011,MRT2011TAML,Review2012}.
+For modeling and simulating high speed compressible flows, especially those with shocks, many attempts and considerable progress have been achieved \cite{XuPan2007,XuGan2008CTP,XuGan2008PhysA,XuGan2011CTP,LB2KHI2011,XuChen2009, MRT2010EPL,XuChen2010,MRT2011CTP,MRT2011PLA,XuChen2011,MRT2011TAML,Review2012}.